What is DD-WRT?

 R6700 is a router designed for large homes to ensure strong signal even in the furthest corners of your residence.
 Known for its blazing speeds, it can easily support a handful of smart home devices and is a perfect choice for streaming, gaming, and daily browsing.

 WRT1900ACS is another router that can run DD-WRT firmware and provide users with a solid performance.
-With Linksys Wi-Fi app you can create separate networks, blacklist websites, and prioritize devices that need the most speed.
+With Linksys Wi-Fi app you can create separate networks, blocklist websites, and prioritize devices that need the most speed.
 And if you need even more customization, just install DD-WRT and get the best of this model.

 RT-AC88U is more expensive than the routers mentioned above, but it’s packed with features and might interest users looking for high-end options.
 The router can provide speeds up to 3167 Mbps, making it a great option for gamers.
 It also has 8 Gigabit LAN ports, which should be enough even for the most demanding users.